Rhys-Morris/pcpartspal/README.md

 - As a user I want to be able to update a listing I have made with new details, or to fix incorrect current details.
 - As a user I want to know whether the part I am interested in purchasing is used or new.
 - As a user I want details regarding the brand and item description when I am interested in purchasing a listing.
-- As a user I want to be able to filter listings by brand and category to more easily find the items I am interested in purchasing.
+- As a user I want to be able to filter listings to more easily find the items I am interested in purchasing.
+- As a user I want to be able to sort listings by price and date added to more easily find listings I am interested in purchasing.
+- As a user I want to be able to search listings by title to more easily find listings I am interested in purchasing.
-- As a user I want to be able to see pictures of the item I am interested in purchasing to verify it is in the condition stated.
+- As a user I want to be able to see (multiple) pictures of the item I am interested in purchasing to verify it is in the condition stated.
 - As a user I want a watchlist to track other user’s listings I’m interested in so that I can easily refer to them at a later date.
 - As a user I want to be able to view my current listings on my profile so that I can easily alter them.
 - As a user I want to be able to view my sales on my profile so that I can easily track them.
 - As a user I want to be able to send a message to another user regarding a listing to negotiate on price or ask further questions.
 - As a user I want to be given an estimate on postage for item’s I am interested in purchasing.
-- As a user I want to be able to securely purchase listings with a credit card.
+- As a user I want to be able to securely purchase listings online.
 - As a user I want to be able to provide feedback on a listing to let other user’s know whether  the transactional experience I had with another user was positive or negative.
 - As a user I want to be able to view feedback I have received to improve my sales.
 - As a user I want to be able to view the items I have purchased in my profile to easily recall my purchase history.